lileicc/cmu11737_multilingual_nlp_2023fall/assignment/assignment1_mt/README.md

+In this assignment, you will train machine translation models for a low-resource lanaguage (to English).
+You will complete three models:
+1. Bilingual baseline model
+2. Multlingual trained model
+3. Finetuning pre-trained models

 # Resources and GCP
 Having a GPU is not necessary but highly recommended.
 Google Cloud provides for $300 free credits for new users.
 Instructions on how to set it up can be found in `GCP.md`.
 Additionally, please visit TA office hours if y'all still face issues in setting this up.